alexgherman997/crawl-validation-challenge/README.md

 # Crawl data and validation
-Crawling data from web API with movies information and validating it using bash scripting and csv file.
+Crawling data from web API with books information and validating it using bash scripting and csv file.

 ## Installation steps
 - clone repository